CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 | External Source Id  | Refer to `All Supported Trusted Sources` table below. |

-After changing the trusted sources, you should click the restart pipeline button to propoagate the changes to the Fortis event ingestion.
+After changing the trusted sources, you should click the restart pipeline button to propagate the changes to the Fortis event ingestion.

 ### List of All Supported Trusted Sources